groundlight/monitoring-notification-server/README.md

 ### Organization of source code

-- `app` is the frontend typescript / react application
+- `app` is the frontend TypeScript / React application
-- `api` is the backend python / fastapi application
+- `api` is the backend Python / FastApi application
 - `deploy` has code for deploying the system